Alberto Quintero (footballer)

-Alberto Abdiel Quintero Medina (born 18 December 1987) is a Panamanian professional footballer who plays for C.D.
-Plaza Amador and the Panama national team as a winger.
+Alberto Abdiel Quintero Medina (born 18 December 1987) is a Panamanian professional footballer who plays as a winger for Liga LPF club Plaza Amador.

 Club career

-Early years and Spain
+Early career and Spain

 Nicknamed Negrito, Quintero was born in Panama City.
-After beginning in his country with Chorrillo F.C. he moved to Spain in the summer of 2008, playing amateur football with Torrellano CF in Elche.
-He became a key player for the team, which achieved promotion to the Spanish Third Division.
+He started out in his country with Chorrillo FC, then moved to Spanish amateur football with Torrellano CF in Elche.
+A key player for the side, he achieved promotion to Tercera División.

-After a sole season, Quintero joined FC Cartagena, three levels above his previous and just returned to Segunda División.
-Since he had arrived in Spain with a tourist visa, which expired after three months, he resided illegally in the country for almost a year before regularizing his residence status with the help of Cartagena.
+Subsequently, Quintero joined FC Cartagena, three levels above his previous and just returned to Segunda División; since he had arrived in Spain with a tourist visa, which expired after three months, he stayed illegally in the country for almost a year before regularising his residence status with the help of the club.
 He struggled tremendously while adjusting to his new team, namely in an incident at Real Betis on 27 September 2009 (0–0 draw) where he was subjected to constant racist abuse by the opposing fans.
 His debut in the competition took place on 5 September, coming on as a late substitute in a 2–0 home win against Rayo Vallecano.

-In 2010, he signed with Ontinyent CF of the Segunda División B, for the 2010-11 season.
-In 2011, after one season with Ontinyent, Quintero returned to his country and Chorrillo.
+Quintero returned to Chorrillo in August 2011, after one season in the Segunda División B with Ontinyent CF.

 Mexico

 Following a successful campaign for Panama at the 2013 CONCACAF Gold Cup, Quintero caught the attention of C.F.
 Pachuca, who was due to sign him in August 2013.
 Nothing came of it, but he moved to another club in Mexico, Ascenso MX's Lobos BUAP.

-After one season at BUAP, Quintero was signed by C.F.
-Mérida and then moved to Mineros de Zacatecas, followed by a return to BUAP in January 2015.
-Eleven months later, he was loaned to San Jose Earthquakes of Major League Soccer, scoring two of their three goals on 12 May in the 3–1 home victory over Houston Dynamo FC.
+After spells at C.F.
+Mérida and Mineros de Zacatecas, Quintero returned to BUAP in January 2015.
+Eleven months later, he was loaned to San Jose Earthquakes of Major League Soccer, scoring two of his three total goals on 12 May in the 3–1 home victory over Houston Dynamo FC.

+Peru

 Quintero joined Peruvian Primera División side Club Universitario de Deportes on 30 January 2017.
-He was initially criticized by the team's supporters for not being fit for playing; however, after the arrival of manager Pedro Troglio, Quintero became one of the club's players who stood out the most, scoring a career-best 13 goals in his first season.
+He scored a career-best 13 goals in his first season.

+Quintero won the Apertura 2020.
+On 16 November 2022, the 35-year-old signed a contract with Cienciano in the same league.